soverenio/docs/docs/administration/troubleshooting-agent.md

 kubectl -n soverenio logs <POD_NAME>
 ```

-Where `POD_NAME` if the name of a suspicious pod from the output of the command above.
+Where `POD_NAME` is the name of a suspicious pod from the output of the command above.

 To make the logs more verbose you might need to [raise the log level](../configuring-agent/#changing-the-log-level) of a particular component.